RobinK2/ESFree/README.md

 * Timing error detection and handling for worst-case execution time excess
 * Timing error detection and handling for deadline miss

-Documentation of ESFree is available at: (not yet)
+Documentation of ESFree is available at: (http://www.diva-portal.org/smash/get/diva2:1085303/FULLTEXT01.pdf)